1970 Boston Patriots season

 Despite being a Super Bowl quarterback, no NFL team made contact with 32-year-old Joe Kapp until after the start of the regular season.
 Prior to the season, the Minnesota Vikings had exercised the option clause of his contract, so Kapp had played the entire season without a new contract.
 It was unusual for teams to use the team's option and not to offer a new contract prior to a season.
 This dispute made him a free agent for the 1970 season, by the NFL's own rules.
 The Patriots signed him on October 2 to a four-year contract, making him the highest paid player in the league.
 The Patriots had to give up strong safety John Charles and a first-round draft pick in 1972 (used to select Stanford linebacker Jeff Siemon).
 Kapp's first appearance was on October 11 at Kansas City, relieving starter Mike Taliaferro in the third quarter of a 23–10 loss to the team which manhandled Kapp and the Vikings in the Super Bowl nine months prior.

 November losses vs. the Buffalo Bills (45–10) and St. Louis Cardinals (31–0) marked the last time the Patriots were beaten by 30 or more points in consecutive games until 2023.

 The Vikings paid Kapp back in full in week 13, rolling to a 35–14 victory in the Patriots' final game at Harvard and in Boston prior to the move to Foxborough.
+The game had an unusual noon EST (11 a.m.
+CST) kickoff to avoid ending the game in darkness, as Harvard Stadium did not have permanent light standards and would not until 2006.